-Right now, Baltimore is vulnerable to a range of natural hazards including coastal storms, sea level rise, flooding, extreme heat, and high winds.
-These types of extreme events have already increased in frequency and magnitude over recent years, and will continue to be exacerbated by climate change moving forward.
+Right now, Baltimore is vulnerable to a range of natural hazards, including coastal storms, sea-level rise, flooding, extreme heat, and high winds.
+These types of extreme events have already increased in frequency and magnitude over recent years and will continue to be exacerbated by climate change moving forward.
 The effects of these hazard events are already disproportionately impacting low-income communities of color.
-When heat waves, weather events and blackouts occur, it places communities of color and low-wealth communities at risk.
-No electricity means no way to refrigerate food and medicine, no internet connection for teleworkers and students, and a heightened sense of stress and uncertainty.
-We’re using that $300,000 to begin changing this dynamic for some Baltimore neighborhoods.
+When heat waves, extreme weather events, and power outages occur, they place communities of color and low-income communities at greater risk.
+A lack of electricity means no refrigeration for food and medicine, no heating or cooling, no internet connection for receiving emergency updates or for remote working or learning, as well as a heightened sense of stress and uncertainty.
+We’re using this $300,000 to begin changing this dynamic for some of Baltimore’s neighborhoods.

-We’re honored to be selected by MEA to build out resiliency in Baltimore, and even though COVID-19 is creating new challenges in spreading word about this new opportunity, we’ve already begun outreach to identify up to 30 resiliency hub candidate sites by summer 2021.
+Groundswell is honored to be selected by MEA to build out resiliency in Baltimore.
+Even though COVID-19 is creating new challenges in spreading the word about this new opportunity, we’ve already begun the analysis and outreach necessary to identify the top Resiliency Hub candidate sites by summer 2021.